 Does this page answer your questions about Father Purcell Memorial Exceptional Children's Center?

-This nursing home also performed at a high level in the area of inspections.
-It earned a nearly flawless government inspection report this year.
-It received one of our highest grades in that category with a grade of B+.
-Our inspection scores account for several factors found on a nursing home's inspection reports.
-One of the most important criteria we rely on is the quantity and severity of deficiencies.
-Places with higher scores in this category typically have very few severe deficiencies.
+In addition, this facility also excelled in the area of inspections, where it received a grade of B+.
+Few nursing homes performed better in this area.
+Our inspection ratings weigh several factors found on a facility's inspection reports.
+One of the most important criteria we look at is the quantity and severity of deficiencies.
+Facilities with better grades in this category typically have very few of these severe deficiencies.
 This particular nursing home received 5 deficiencies on its inspection report.
-Overall, this is still a good inspection report, but we'd always recommend looking into any deficiencies you find troubling.
+Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Short-term Care Quality